 Even though my images are seen around the globe in every major media outlet from the fashion industry, celebrities, television, athletes and heads of state.
 It means nothing to me because Art and Fashion is the only direction I want to continue in.

-With that, I remain a mystery and when people ask me about Stone Art they all say the same thing.
-It's like repetitive deja vu; how did you do that, is this a painting, did you paint the model then shoot her, is this Photoshoped?
-I simply say, do you like it or not because it's not about me.
+Since that day, I have remained a mystery and when people ask me about Stone Art they all say the same thing; how did you do that, is this a painting, did you paint the model then shoot her, is this Photoshoped?
+I simply whisper softly whisper, do you see what I can't see?

-On that note, I haven't gotten used to people calling me an artist because when I ask an artist how does it feel?
+So, to close this out, I haven't gotten used to people calling me an artist because when I ask an artist how does it feel?
 They don't have an answer for me.
 My interpretation of an artist is either you got it or you don't.
-You can't learn this in school--you just have to be born with it.
+You can't learn this in school--you're just have to be born with it.
 To me, I've always thought of Art as sharing one's work.
 Art is not about me; it's about coming together and sharing deep thoughts through a painting, a ballerina, an opera singer, and author or photograph.
 It's about being real and talking to people, visiting schools around the country, and trying to inspire and motivate others--it's our responsibility.